-- A. Notice of change in shift starting times or days off will be given seven (7) calendar days before the change becomes effective.
+- A. Notice of change in shift starting times or days off will be given seven (7) three (3) calendar days before the change becomes effective.
 This notification requirement will not apply to those situations involving unforeseen rescheduling of events, or a voluntary request for rescheduling made by an employee.
-An employee shall not be scheduled with split days off. - B. It is understood that for employees covered under this Agreement, the standard work shift will be eight (8) consecutive hours not including overtime.
-Employees will be required to be on-site during their lunch period and be on-call to duty during their lunch period.
-These employees will be provided a thirty (30) minute lunch period on the Employer's time. - C. An employee who starts shift between 2:00 PM and 04:00 AM shall receive shift differential pay of) one dollar and fifty-five cents (\$1.55) per hour for all hours actually worked beginning upon ratification of the successor Agreement.
-Effective July 1, 2010, the shift differential shall increase to one dollar and sixty cents (\$1.60) per hour for all hours actually worked, and on July 1, 2011 it will increase to one dollar and sixty-five per hour (\$1.65). .
+An employee shall not be scheduled with split days off. - B. It is understood that for full-time employees covered under this Agreement, the standard work shift will be eight (8) consecutive hours not including overtime.
+At the manager's discretion and based on operational needs, e-Employees will-may be required to be remain on-site and be on call during their lunch period.
+If an employee is required to stay on site and be on call the and be on-call to duty during their lunch period.
+These employees will be provided a thirty (30) minute lunch period on the Employer's time. will be considered paid time.
+Otherwise it will be an unpaid thirty (30) minute lunch period.
+For positions at Expo at the manager's discretion and based on operational needs, employees may be allowed to take an unpaid thirty (30) minute lunch period and leave the work site. - C. An employee who starts a shift between 2:00 PM and 04:00 AM shall receive shift differential pay of) one dollar and fifty five cents (\$1.55) per hour for all hours actually worked beginning upon ratification of the successor Agreement.
+Effective July 1, 2010, the shift differential shall increase to one dollar and sixty cents (\$1.60) per hour for all hours actually worked, and on July 1, 2011 it will increase to one dollar and sixty-five cents per hour (\$1.65) in addition to the regular hourly rate for all hours worked between 2:00 PM and 4:00 AM.
 Shift differential pay shall not apply when the employee is on a leave with pay. - D. Part-time employees are not eligible for shift differential.

-ARTICLE 12: REPORTING TIME
+ARTICLE 12: REPORTING TIMEOFF-DUTY CALLS

-A. Telephone calls received at home shall be compensated at a minimum of one

-(1) hour at the regular rate of pay, unless called to report to work.
-An employee who responds to an emergency call by actually reporting for duty on the Employer's premises will receive a minimum of four (4) hours pay or compensatory time at the overtime rate.

-B. An employee who is mandated by management to carry a pager and/or cell phone on their off duty time shall receive on-call pay equivalent to one (1) hour of straight time pay per day the pager and/or cell phone is mandated to be carried.
+- A. Telephone calls by managersreceived at home to off-duty employees shall be compensated at a minimum of one (1) hour at the regular rate of pay for the first call within a 24-hour period.
+Subsequent calls within the same 24-hour period will be compensated in fifteen (15) minute increments, unless called to report to work.
+If Aan employee who responds to an emergency call by actually reporting for duty on the Employer's premises, the employee will receive a minimum of four (4) hours pay or compensatory time at the overtime rate. - B. An employee who is mandated by management to carry a pager and/or cell phone on their off duty time shall receive on-call pay equivalent to one (1) hour of straight time pay per day the pager and/or cell phone is mandated to be carried.